AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Machine_Structures/8_Linking_OS_Processes/System_Level_IO.md

 > We can also understand how parent and child processes share files.
 Suppose that before a call to `fork()`, the parent process has the open files shown in Figure 10.12.
 Then Figure 10.14 shows the situation after the call to fork.
 > - The child gets its own duplicate copy of the parent’s descriptor table.
 Parent and child share the same set of open file tables and thus share the same file position.
 > - **An important consequence is that the parent and child must both close their descriptors before the kernel will delete the corresponding file table entry.**
+>
+> **If the child process closes a file descriptor, will parent process's file table be affected?**
+> - No. The child process gets a copy of the parent's file descriptors when it's created by `fork()`, but changes it makes after that aren't shared back to the parent.
+> - (Note that, while the file descriptor **table** is not shared with the parent, the state of the file descriptors themselves is!
+For instance, if you `seek()` on a file descriptor that a child process inherited from its parent, that affects the copy in the parent as well.)

 ### Practice Examples